-SG Fleet Group's process for handling, investigating and managing the communication about a Reportable Conduct submitted through our whistleblowing channels are outlined below.
+SG Fleet Group's process for handling, investigating, and managing the communication about a Reportable Conduct submitted through our whistleblowing channels are outlined below.

-- Once a report is received (anonymous or not), the report goes to SG Fleet Group's Group Head of Human Resources, a WPO, who will then assess the report and manage the preliminary investigation. - If a Reported Conduct is deemed to have occurred, a formal investigation process will be administered by an internal or external Investigator, as appropriate, (the "Investigator") and, if appropriate, in consultation with the respective manager of the person or persons, who is/are the subject of the investigation. - In the investigation process, all Employees are expected to cooperate with the directions of the Investigator. - SG Fleet Group will utilise third parties, such as accounting firms, investigative firms, human resource consultants and/or legal firms, as appropriate or necessary. - Certain senior managers might be alerted to the report as part of the reporting process or if they are involved in the investigation in some manner. - Also, as part of the investigation process, SG Fleet Group will update the Whistleblower of the progress of the investigation.
+- Once a report is received (anonymous or not), the report goes to SG Fleet Group's Group Head of People and Culture, and the Head of Risk a WPO, the Head of Risk who will then assess the report and manage the preliminary investigation. - If a Reported Conduct is deemed to have occurred, a formal investigation process will be administered by an internal or external Investigator, as appropriate, (the "Investigator") and, if appropriate, in consultation with the respective manager of the person or persons, who is/are the subject of the investigation. - In the investigation process, all Employees are expected to cooperate with the directions of the Investigator.

+- SG Fleet Group will utilise third parties, such as accounting firms, investigative firms, human resource consultants and/or legal firms, as appropriate or necessary. - Certain senior managers might be alerted to the report as part of the reporting process or if they are involved in the investigation in some manner. - Also, as part of the investigation process, SG Fleet Group will update the Whistleblower of the progress of the investigation.
 SG Fleet Group will endeavour to provide as much feedback on the investigation as possible, subject to considerations of standard confidentiality and the privacy of anyone who is the subject of the Reported Conduct. - Any individual who is the subject of an allegation of Reported Conduct and is under investigation shall be given a fair opportunity to respond to the allegation/s.